Frequently Asked Questions

 Yes!
 Since every student and their situation are unique, we will provide you with a meeting to answer your questions about the program and a brief campus tour of the USF Health area.
 Prospective students can even shadow a current student to see what it’s really like to be a Morsani College of Medicine graduate student.
 Please contact the Office of Graduate Affairs to set up your appointment.

 There is a primary application and a secondary application.
 There are two different offices that will processes your application as explained below.

 Primary application: The Graduate Admissions Office is located on main campus and oversees all graduate programs.
 You will complete the online VZ application as your first step to applying.
 After your application fee is paid, your application status online will change to “Referred—College of Medicine.”
 This means Graduate Admissions is waiting on our office to make a decision after reviewing your secondary application.

-Secondary application: The Morsani College of Medicine, Office of Graduate Affairs is the location where you submit your secondary application materials.
-After the online primary application has been submitted, you will need to submit a supplemental application to the Office of Graduate Affairs located on Bruce B. Downs.
-After your application is reviewed, we will forward the decision to Graduate Admissions and they will update your record.
+Secondary application: The Morsani College of Medicine, Office of Graduate Affairs reviews your secondary application materials.
+During the submission of your online primary application, you will need to upload all your supplemental documents to your application.
+After your application is complete and reviewed by the faculty committee, we will forward the decision to Graduate Admissions and they will update your record.

 The status you see online only refers to your primary application in your electronic record.
 When you complete the online application by paying the fee, this means your primary application is complete and Graduate Admissions is waiting on our department to send a decision.
 Since we are a direct receipt program, your secondary application materials must be mailed to our department for review.
 Once a decision has been made on your application, we will send the decision to Graduate Admissions to update your record.
 You will most likely hear from our department via e-mail before your s status changes online.